Terry Naylor

-Terry Naylor (born 5 December 1948) is an English former professional footballer who played for Tottenham Hotspur and Charlton Athletic in the position of full back.
+Terry Naylor (born 5 December 1948) is an English former professional footballer who played as full-back.
+He spent the majority of his career with Tottenham Hotspur, before playing for Charlton Athletic.

 Career

 Naylor joined Tottenham Hotspur in July 1969.
 He was previously employed as a meat porter at London's Smithfield Market.
-His tough, uncompromising style of play as a full back soon earned him the nickname of "Meathook" with the White Hart Lane faithful.
+His tough, uncompromising style of play as a full-back soon earned him the nickname of "Meathook" with the White Hart Lane faithful.
 He played a total of 243 games in all competitions for Spurs, including 14 as substitute.
-Naylor featured in both legs of the 1974 UEFA Cup Final against Feyenoord and was an unused substitute in both legs of the 1972 UEFA Cup Final against Wolverhampton Wanderers.
+Naylor featured in both legs of the 1974 UEFA Cup final against Feyenoord and was an unused substitute in both legs of the 1972 UEFA Cup final against Wolverhampton Wanderers.

 Naylor joined Charlton Athletic in November 1980 and went on to make 73 League appearances for the club.